-- 8 ounces toasted pecan halves, lightly crumbled or chopped (about 1 1/2 cups; 225g), or to taste
+- 8 ounces toasted pecan halves (about 1 1/2 cups; 225g), or to taste, lightly crumbled or chopped

-Meanwhile, sift the flour, cocoa, and malted milk powder (if using) together.
-Reduce speed to low and sprinkle in a third of the dry-mix, followed by a third of the buttermilk.
+Meanwhile, sift together the flour, cocoa, and malted milk powder (if using).
+Reduce mixer speed to low and sprinkle in a third of the dry mix, followed by a third of the buttermilk.
 Alternate between the two, allowing each addition to roughly incorporate before adding the next.
-Once smooth, fold with a flexible spatula to ensure it’s well mixed from the bottom up.
+Once batter is smooth, fold with a flexible spatula to ensure it’s well mixed from the bottom up.
 Scrape batter into the prepared pan, then spread into an even layer.

 Bake until the cake is puffed and firm to the touch, though your finger will leave an indentation in the puffy crust, about 25 minutes.

 Meanwhile, for the Chocolate Glaze: While the cake is baking, combine the milk, butter, sugar, cocoa powder, and salt in a 2-quart stainless steel saucier.
-Warm over medium-low heat until the butter is melted, then increase heat to medium and bring to a boil, whisking from time to time until the mixture is homogenous.
-Continue cooking until the syrup is 220°F, then shut off the heat and stir in the vanilla.
+Warm over medium-low heat until the butter is melted, then increase heat to medium and bring to a boil, whisking from time to time, until the mixture is homogeneous.
+Continue cooking until the syrup reaches 220°F (104°C), then shut off the heat and stir in the vanilla.
 Cover and set aside to keep warm until the cake comes out of the oven.